+The game where you are "locked" in a room with your closest friends or family, finding clues and cracking codes to "escape" within 60 minutes.
 Trying to keep cool, spend quality time with my daughter before she moves off to college in less than two weeks.
 What other fun can you have on the kind of day where you feel like you stepped into a sauna, but you didn’t want to.
 The sweat drips down my back faster than the ice cream drips down my hand.
 Let’s just say our options are limited.

 So here we are.

 This was supposed to be fun, but I am getting frustrated.

 This was supposed to be an adventure, but I am agitated.

 Solving this mystery parallels real life.
 Too many puzzles to figure out.
 So much I can’t control.
 Daily life and routines are not normal.
 Getting appointments set up are not as seamless as they used to be.

 I forgot the goal of this escape room,

 It was to have fun.
 To be together.
 To experience life with one another and bond over these struggles.
 And laugh in the process.
 But dang it, I want to figure this out!
 I want to succeed and solve the mystery before the 60 minutes are up!